AdaGold/capstone/tech-stacks-dc.md

 * It presents a RESTful, JSON Web API for communicating with its external service.
 * Stripe has a number of different SDKs which are designed to work for web, mobile, and other use cases.
 By its design the only constraint that Stripe places on your tech stack is that whatever device the user makes payments with must have access to the internet.

+### Presentation
-Once everyone has researched their assigned technologies, your group will come together again to discuss how each technology in the stack integrates with the other technologies and plan out how to present what is contained in the tech stack to the rest of the class.
+Once everyone has researched their assigned technologies your group will come together again to discuss how each technology in the stack integrates with the other technologies and plan out how to present what is contained in the tech stack to the rest of the class.

+You will need to create three presentation slides using Google Slides (details will be provided by your instructor).
+On your three slides you should present an overview of the tech stack as a whole and also dive into the major technologies being used.

 ## Example Tech Stacks
 Below we present four different tech stacks for real-world applications.
 What we're presenting below is somewhere between the reality of the projects being hosted and an outside observer's hypothesis of what stack they are using.
 While each of these projects has a core piece that is open source most of them involve some proprietary software and/or hosting, which makes it difficult to say for certain what technologies are being used for that part of the stack.